NnekaLucy/Cleaned_Heart_Disease_Analysis/README.md

-Introduction
+**Introduction**

-Heart disease remains one of the leading causes of death globally.
-This project analyzes patient health data to uncover patterns associated with the likelihood of heart attacks.
-The purpose of this analysis is to provide insights that can guide public health interventions and policies to reduce heart disease risk in the population.
+Heart disease remains a major public health issue globally.
+Early detection and preventive care are critical to reducing deaths from heart attacks.
+This project analyzes patient health data to discover key patterns and risk factors associated with heart disease.

-Using SQL Server Management Studio (SSMS), we performed data cleaning, analysis, and interpretation based on specific healthcare-related questions.
+Using SQL Server Management Studio (SSMS), we carried out targeted analyses focusing on patients with a higher chance of heart attack.
+The goal is to inform government health authorities on areas requiring urgent interventions.

-Analysis Questions and Findings
+**Analysis and Key Findings**
-1. How Many People Have Heart Disease?
+**1. How Many People Have Heart Disease?**
-We grouped patients based on their heart disease status (target).
+We grouped patients based on their target status, which classifies their likelihood of having a heart attack.

-Finding:
+**Finding:**

-A significant portion of the patients were classified as having a "More chance of heart attack."
+A significant number of patients were identified as having a higher chance of heart attack compared to those with a lower chance.

-This shows that heart disease risk is highly prevalent within the dataset.
+This emphasizes the need for proactive heart health monitoring in the population.

-2. Number of Patients with Higher Risk by Age
+**2. Number of Patients with More Chance of Heart Attack by Age** We analyzed the number of patients likely to experience a heart attack across different ages.

-We retrieved the number of patients likely to have a heart attack (More chance of heart attack) for each age.
+**Finding:**

-Finding:
+Patients aged around 40–60 years had higher counts of increased heart disease risk.

-Certain age groups, especially between 40 to 60 years, had higher counts of patients with an increased risk.
+This points to middle-aged adults as a key group for preventive health programs.

-This highlights middle-aged adults as a critical target group for intervention.
+**3. Most Common Type of Chest Pain Among High-Risk Patients** We examined the chest pain types (cp) among patients with a higher likelihood of heart attack.

-3. Most Common Type of Chest Pain Among High-Risk Patients We examined the chest pain type (cp) among patients with a higher chance of heart attack.
+**Finding:**

-Finding:
+The most common chest pain type among high-risk patients is asymptomatic chest pain.

-The most common chest pain type among high-risk individuals is Type 4 (asymptomatic), meaning many patients may not show obvious symptoms despite high risk.
+This is a concerning trend because it shows that many individuals may not display obvious warning signs despite facing a serious health threat.

-This suggests a need for proactive screenings even when no symptoms are reported.
+**4. Distribution of Resting Electrocardiographic (ECG) Results Among High-Risk Patients** We reviewed the distribution of resting ECG results (restecg) for patients at higher risk.

-4. Distribution of Resting Electrocardiographic Results Among High-Risk Patients We analyzed the resting ECG results (restecg) among high-risk patients.
+**Finding:**

-Finding:
+Most patients showed normal or minor abnormalities in their ECG readings, even among those with a higher chance of heart attack.

-The majority of high-risk patients presented normal or slightly abnormal ECG readings.
+This suggests that ECGs alone might not be sufficient to rule out heart risks without additional medical tests.

-Regular ECG monitoring can be vital in early detection of hidden heart problems.
+**Recommendations to Government Health Authorities** Based on the findings above, the following measures are recommended:

-Recommendations to the Government
+Focus Screening on Middle-Aged Adults
-Based on these findings, we recommend the following:
+Target individuals between 40–60 years for regular heart disease screenings and preventive healthcare education.

-Targeted Health Campaigns
+Promote Proactive Health Checks
-Focus awareness and preventive measures on middle-aged adults (ages 40–60) where the risk is highest.
+Educate the public about "silent" heart disease risks and encourage health checkups even without visible symptoms.

-Proactive Screenings
+Comprehensive Risk Testing
-Encourage regular health screenings for heart disease, even for individuals without chest pain symptoms.
+Encourage broader health evaluations beyond basic ECGs to detect hidden heart disease cases early.

-Cholesterol and Blood Pressure Monitoring
+Strengthen Public Awareness Campaigns
-Provide accessible programs for monitoring cholesterol and blood pressure, as these are strongly linked to heart disease risk.
+Launch campaigns focusing on the importance of monitoring cholesterol, blood pressure, and lifestyle risks for heart disease.

-Public Education on "Silent Symptoms"
+Make Heart Care Accessible
-Educate the public that heart disease may not always present noticeable symptoms (e.g., asymptomatic chest pain), and preventive checkups are crucial.
+Provide affordable or free health screening programs for vulnerable populations, especially those in rural or underserved communities.

-Conclusion
+**Conclusion**
-This analysis highlights the urgent need for proactive and inclusive heart disease prevention strategies.
-Early identification, public education, and affordable health services could significantly reduce heart attack risks across vulnerable groups, particularly among middle-aged populations.
+The analysis clearly shows that heart disease risks often exist without major visible symptoms.
+Middle-aged individuals, in particular, should be prioritized for early intervention programs.

-By acting on these insights, the government and health agencies can save lives and improve national health outcomes.
+By implementing proactive health policies based on these findings, the government can significantly reduce the incidence of heart attacks and improve national healthcare outcomes.